Pilgrimage, Mission, and Study Trips

 Berkeley Divinity School is committed to providing every student with the opportunity for international experiences as a part of their theological training.

 Every semester, at least one Yale Divinity School course is a travel seminar incorporating a trip over spring break.
 Many Berkeley students participate in these courses.
 Recent destinations have included England, India, Tanzania, Uganda, Saudi Arabia, China, Ghana, and Jerusalem.
 Berkeley also helps students plan and fund individual mission trips abroad, working in partnership with the Seminary Consultation on Mission and the Episcopal Evangelism Society.
-Many students arrange to travel to Africa to participate in the life of the church there, including to our partner institution, St. Nicholas Seminary, Ghana.
-Others choose to go to Latin America, to our partners in the Diocese of El Salvador.
-Still others work toward reconciliation in the Middle East, or investigate contemporary religious communities in Europe such as Taizé, Iona, or the Community of Jerusalem.
+Berkeley students experience a wide variety of travel, service, and pilgrimage opportunities, some through established partnerships with organizations such as Our Little Roses home for girls in Honduras or College of the Transfiguration seminary in Grahamstown, South Africa, and some through their own initiatives with communities such as the Diocese of Malawi and St. Paul’s Within the Walls in Rome.
+Each year a newly graduated student is appointed as the Porter Fellow at St. George’s College in Jerusalem

 The senior class makes an annual pilgrimage to Canterbury Cathedral, where they are immersed in both the historical depth and contemporary breadth of the Anglican Communion.